Gravity Brackets

 Why: Some players don't want their Epic handle visible to everyone.
 This gives you control over who sees it.

 How to change it: In Settings, toggle "Hide Epic Handle."
-If you turn it off, your Epic handle will show alongside your username on match cards, your profile, and the Board.
+If you turn it off, your Epic handle will show alongside your username on match cards, your profile, tournament brackets, and the Board.

 Options: Choose from 100+ built-in avatars (geometric, pixel art, gemstones, neon, emoji faces) or upload your own image (JPG, PNG, GIF, WebP, max 3MB).

 Why link: Linking your Epic account pulls your real Fortnite stats (K/D, wins, PR) and verifies your identity.
-This makes your match requests more trustworthy and lets opponents assess your skill level before accepting.
+This makes your match requests and tournament registrations more trustworthy and lets opponents assess your skill level.
+It also powers anti-smurf protection for paid tournaments.

-Required for: Creating and accepting match requests.
-You cannot use the LFP board without a linked Epic account.
+Required for: Creating and accepting match requests, and registering for tournaments.
+You cannot use the LFP board or enter tournaments without a linked Epic account.

 How: Log in with Discord and your Discord username is linked automatically.
 If you originally logged in with Google, log out and log back in with Discord using the same email.